 There is a place, known among the locals as Palataki, that has probably the finest view in the city.
 Palataki is located at the cape of Karabournaki in Kalamaria and actually means the “small palace”.
 Palataki was initially built as the residence of the Minister of Northern Greece.
 Later on it became the former royal family’s residence in Thessaloniki, although they almost never used it.

 Palataki is a fine example of neoclassical architecture, designed in the 1950s by I. Christopoulos.
-The current situation of the building and the estate is actually not good and it’s kind of abandoned.
+The current condition of the building and the estate is actually not good and it’s kind of abandoned.
 The reason is probably the high cost that is required for its maintenance.